 - “How can I generate invoice documents in the new country’s native language?”

 - “How can I generate invoices that follow a country’s local regulations around invoice formatting or content?

 A basic invoice that follows German regulations.
 There can be nuances dependent on industry and product or service provided

 A slightly simpler invoice for UK business.

 It’s not enough to simply send out invoices with the correct figures.
 Some countries have specific regulations around formatting and content—for example, in Germany4, all invoices must include a unique sequential number, full details of the goods or services provided, and the VAT rate applied (or details to support zero VAT, such as export, reverse charge, or intra-community supply).
 Conversely, the U.S. is far more relaxed when it comes to invoices5.

 Get up to speed with each market’s invoicing localization requirements before you begin to sell overseas.
 If you want to really endear yourself to global customers and regulatory bodies, consider language localization too (i.e. sending invoices in the country’s native language).

 Key question: “How do we ensure ongoing compliance when expanding into new countries?”

 Many countries have specific compliance requirements that, if violated, can land your business in hot water.
 Consider the Portuguese invoicing requirements, for example.
-Portugal requires all companies to invoice customers through certified billing software, while Britain’s Making Tax Digital (MTD) initiative means that companies must keep digital records and use software to submit their VAT returns.
-Falling foul of the MTD requirements could see your business fined 100% of the VAT due, so your business must have a plan in place to ensure ongoing compliance.
+Portugal requires all companies to invoice customers through certified billing software6, while Britain’s Making Tax Digital (MTD) initiative means that companies must keep digital records and use software to submit their VAT returns7.
+Falling foul of the MTD requirements could see your business fined 100% of the VAT due8, so your business must have a plan in place to ensure ongoing compliance.

 • “How do we handle our accounting and track our revenues when selling to multiple countries?”